Top 7 FinOps Strategies For Optimizing Cloud Costs

 This strategy involves closely monitoring the resources being used by an organization and analyzing usage patterns to identify areas where costs can be reduced.
 By tracking usage patterns, companies can identify where resources are being overused or underused and take steps to optimize their cloud costs.

 For instance, suppose an organization is using a cloud-based CRM application and has observed a spike in usage during certain periods of the day.
-By monitoring usage patterns and analyzing the data, the organization may find that users are running reports during peak hours, causing the spike in usage.
+By monitoring usage patterns and analyzing the data, the organization may find that users are running reports during peak hours, causing a spike in usage.
 By moving the report generation to non-peak hours, the organization can reduce its cloud costs without impacting user experience.

 To implement this strategy, both AWS and GCP offer a range of services and tools.

-• For GCP users, Cost Breakdown Reports provides detailed insights into where costs are being incurred, making it easier to identify areas where costs can be optimized.
+- For GCP users, Cost Breakdown Reports provide detailed insights into where costs are being incurred, making it easier to identify areas where costs can be optimized.
 Additionally, BigQuery Monitoring for Cloud Billing Export can be used to analyze billing data and identify usage patterns.
 Budget alerts in GCP can also be set up to notify users when costs reach a certain threshold, allowing organizations to stay on top of their spending and make necessary adjustments.

-• For AWS users, CloudWatch is a powerful monitoring tool that can be used to track resource usage in real-time.
+- For AWS users, CloudWatch is a powerful monitoring tool that can be used to track resource usage in real time.
 Storage Lens can also be used to monitor S3 usage and identify areas where storage costs can be optimized.

 Utilizing Spot Instances and Preemptible VMs